DXRU

-DXRU (1188 AM) Radyo Ultra is a radio station owned and operated by Ultracraft Broadcasting Corporation.
+DXRU (1188 AM & 103.9 FM) Radio Ultra is a radio station owned by Hypersonic Broadcasting Center and operated by Ultracraft Broadcasting Corporation.
 The station's studio is located at Suan Arcade, Masterson Ave., Brgy.
 Carmen, Cagayan de Oro, and its transmitter is located at Brgy.
-Taboc, Opol, Misamis Oriental.
+Taboc, Opol.

 The frequency was formerly used by DXIF from December 30, 1987, to April 22, 2011, when it transferred to 729 kHz.

+On July 31, 2025, the station added the FM frequency 103.9 MHz and is currently conducting test broadcasts.